Call Peter Now, 714-430-0035, You’ll Be Glad You Did!

-Commercial Automotive Insurance typical policy coverages breiefly explained.
+Commercial Automotive Insurance typical policy coverages are briefly explained.

 –Covers against Bodily Injury and Property Damage for which the insured may become liable.

-– Covers payment for injury to the insured and/or passengers in the insured automobile when a loss occurs.
+– Covers payment for injury to the insured and passengers in the insured automobile when a loss occurs.

 Uninsured and Underinsured Motorist

-– Pays damages for Bodily Injury caused by drivers of uninsured vehicles, when such drivers are legally liable for injury to the insured and/or passengers.
+– Pays damages for Bodily Injury caused by drivers of uninsured vehicles, when such drivers are legally liable for injury to the insured and passengers.

 – Provides coverage for your vehicle for damage other than collision.

-– Provides coverage for loss or damage in excess of the deductible to an insured vehicle.
+– Provides coverage for loss or damage above the deductible to an insured vehicle.